yashiigupta/Nutrition-and-Obesity-Trends/README.md

 ## Problem Statement

-"Nutritional habits are deeply linked to public health outcomes, particularly obesity, diabetes, and cardiovascular disease.
+Nutritional habits are deeply linked to public health outcomes, particularly obesity, diabetes, and cardiovascular disease.
 Over the past 50 years, globalization and industrialization of food production have changed how and what we eat.
-Using global nutrition datasets (FAO, USDA) and obesity/health outcome statistics, students will investigate how diets are shifting, which countries face the fastest growth in obesity, and how dietary diversity, food affordability, and economic status shape nutritional health."
+Using global nutrition datasets (FAO, USDA) and obesity/health outcome statistics, students will investigate how diets are shifting, which countries face the fastest growth in obesity, and how dietary diversity, food affordability, and economic status shape nutritional health.

 ---